webix-hub/gitbook-webix-jet/details/routers.md

 ## [<span id="empty">4.
 Empty Router &uarr;</span>](#contents)

 If you don't want to store the app part of the URL, there's the EmptyRouter for you.
 The app URL isn't displayed and isn't stored.
-It's used for nested apps because there is only one address bar.
+It's also used for nested apps.

 ```js
 // app1.js